jsstaedtler/bigraccoon-pico/content/articles/xc3/xc3ch3.md

 </div>

 > Okay, so it wasn't entirely clear, but Q is actually *piloting* the Levnis from on-board.
-Later in this chapter there's a big deal made out of how Agnus had only just developed autonomous, pilotless Levnises, which makes it clear that every one we've seen until now (or at least, every one of Keves) had a pilot aboard it.
+Later in this chapter there's a big deal made out of how Agnus had only recently developed autonomous, pilotless Levnises, which implies that every one we've seen until now (or at least, every one of Keves) had a pilot aboard it.

 ----